Dylancouzon/Portfolio-1/README.md

 ## Summary
 This is my first Portfolio, it contains a description of myself, links to my previous projects and contact informations.
-The Website is using a reset.css file as well a Flexbox to be compatible for every web browsers and Flebox
+The Website is using a reset.css file as well Flexbox to be compatible for every web browsers and resolutions